sourcegraph/sourcegraph-public-snapshot/doc/dev/setup/deprecated_quickstart.md

 ### Running the server in different configurations

-If you want to run the server in different configurations (with the monitoring stack, with code insights enabled, Sourcegraph OSS, ...), run the following:
+If you want to run the server in different configurations (with the monitoring stack, with code insights enabled, ...), run the following:

 ```
 sg start -help